AlexanderKosik/kickstart_regex/content/anchors.md

              Matches, without consuming any characters, immediately between a character matched by \w and a character not matched by \w (in either order)

+So here we have the circumflex `^` again.
+If you remember from the previous chapter we had the `^` specified as a negated character class.

+This is why the character classes can be seen as a separate mini-language within RegEx. **Within** a character class a `^` means **negating**, **outside** of character classes it means `Line Beginning`.

+So don't be confused.
+Just make sure in which context you are and depending on that context the `^` has different meanings.

 ## Examples with anchors
 ```python
 s = "Error on columbia01.
 A Fatal Error occured!"